andreacontri/MeetInsight/README.md

 pip install -r requirements.txt
 ```

-## Usage

-To use MeetInsight, follow these steps:

-1. **Upload Transcripts**: Upload your meeting transcript files in either .vtt or .txt format.
-2. **Run Analysis**: Use the provided scripts to perform sentiment analysis, summarization, and extract key points.
-3. **View Results**: Analyze the generated outputs to gain insights into your meetings.

 ## Demo

 A demo of MeetInsight is available in the `DEMO.ipynb` Jupyter Notebook.
 This notebook is pre-run and includes examples of how to use the various features of MeetInsight